JulioDeLeon/CSE-545-Team-13-Central/README.md

   - 3 packets received by filter, 0 packets dropped by kernel
   - Ending arp-scan 1.9.7: 256 hosts scanned in 2.164 seconds (118.30 hosts/sec).
 3 responded

+### nmap-script.sh
+This script runs nmap for the provided network and saves information into a file called scanned_ips and port information into a file called scanned_ports.

+  -p Expects a file with a list of ports and the -n network arg.
+One port per line without a newline at the end.
+This will output all port infomation for the network in a file named scanned_ports.
+A port range can also be specified. i.e. 22-500

+  -n Expects a network in the form of 192.168.0.0\/24

+  -s Scans the given network and lists all the ips in a file called scanned_ips.
+If this value is not given, the network scan of ips will not be performed.